 “ Concerns about occupational exposure are increased because laundering is not completely successful in removing cypermethrin from clothing.
 Experiments found that up to 19 percent of residues remained after hand wash- ing, and up to 27 percent remained after machine washing.32,33 ”

-If you want to be able to see through the mosquito net, make sure to choose a black net.
+If you want to be able to see through the mosquito net, make sure to choose a dark net.
 White nets reflect light and distort your visibility.

 Bring along an extra pair of socks and underwear.
 That's all you'll need.
 When you get to a stream, if it is too shallow for swimming, you can wet your shirt and wring it out to wash off the sweat.